solacelost/update-arcdps/docs/README.md

 # Update-ArcDPS
-#### Update ArcDPS and optionally Start Guild Wars 2 after (so you can use a shortcut to this script instead of the traditional launcher)
+#### Update ArcDPS and start Guild Wars 2 afterwards (so you can use a shortcut to this script instead of the traditional launcher)
 ---

+### Why
+[ArcDPS](https://www.deltaconnected.com/arcdps/) is a DPS meter addon provided by some cool dudes over at deltaconnected.
+It helps you to improve your own ability to play the game by giving you a better idea of how you're doing.
+It also shows you how everyone else is doing, and provides you the ability to be a total jerk to people who aren't as invested in the game as you.
+Don't do that.
+Help them understand more, and let them play the game on their own terms - if they really don't want to perform better on the meters, that's their own perogative.
+Let everyone have fun playing the game the way they want!

+However, some of my guild mates had a hard time downloading ArcDPS or remembering how to keep it updated and a few other things.
+There are solutions out there for keeping it updated, but none of them were really "easy."
+I wanted a truly turnkey solution for them that would keep it updated through patches and bugfixes etc. This was my answer.

 ## Installation
 #### There are two options, depending on how much you trust me.